-These days I spend most of my time in Taipei 台北, the capital of Taiwan 台灣, where I enjoy a low cost of living, relatively high quality of life, and an endlessly stimulating urban environment.
+These days I spend most of my time in Taipei 台北, the capital of Taiwan 台灣, where I enjoy a low cost of living, relatively high quality of life, and an almost endlessly stimulating urban environment.
 Taiwan is a productive place of exile—there’s a wide variety of working cafes where I can get things done and it’s bike-friendly enough that I get around on two wheels.
 Most of my time is spent on professional development and a number of creative projects:

 - Processing release applications and posting new music on the Creative Commons music portal I have been operating for more than a decade now.
 This can consume 40+ hours of my week if I let it get out of hand.
 Last summer I started a Patreon page to recoup some of my costs from this project and it’s going well.
 (I will be more enthusiastic about sharing this project once the redesign is complete—the current site predates the advent of smartphones and it’s downright embarrassing!)